-Bioregional assessments will undertake a scientific analysis of the ecology, hydrology and geology of an area for the purpose of assessing the potential risks to water resources in the area as a result of the direct and indirect impacts of coal seam gas development or large coal mining development.
+Bioregional assessments are a scientific analysis of the ecology, hydrology and geology of an area for the purpose of assessing the potential risks to water resources in the area as a result of the direct and indirect impacts of coal seam gas development or large coal mining development.

-- Queensland – Lake Eyre Basin, which is underlain by the Galilee, Cooper and Pedirka coal bearing basins;
+- Queensland/South Australia - Lake Eyre Basin, which is underlain by the Galilee, Cooper and Pedirka coal bearing basins

 - Queensland - Clarence-Moreton Basin, encompassing the South East Queensland and Northern Rivers natural resource management regions.

 In addition to those first five bioregions listed above, the Gippsland Lakes region in Victoria has also been identified as a priority area for the bioregional assessment process.

 Bioregional assessments will be conducted in conjunction with relevant state and territory government agencies and natural resource management bodies, and will involve an assessment of all available water, and related geological and ecological data.

 The expected key deliverables from the bioregional assessment process will include:

 - Bioregional and sub-bioregional profiles that will present an overview of each region and sub regions in report format and interactive web systems that provide access to data, reference material and three dimensional 'conceptual' models.

 - Surface and groundwater models to provide an integrated 'conceptual' understanding of a particular bioregion and a 'numerical' understanding of how all water related attributes interact to form a water balance.